 - the most serious charge is the 4th or 5th degree felony;

 - the offense is not a crime of violence;

 - the offender has no prior felony record; and

 - the offender has no prior conviction of a misdemeanor crime of violence within the past 2 years.

 Prison may be considered if the offender possessed a firearm during the offense or caused physical harm to another person.

-Under this new law, many persons charged with possession of drugs or narcotics, or the sale or trafficking of a controlled substance, will be subject to the new requirements mandating community control, or what is commonly known as probation.
-If you are charged with a drug possession or trafficking offense, or any other crime that could be reduced to a 4th or 5th degree felony, it is of vital importance that you immediately contact an experienced criminal defense attorney.
+Many persons charged with possession of drugs or narcotics or the sale or trafficking of a controlled substance will be subject to the new requirements mandating probation.
+You should consider contacting an experienced Columbus criminal defense attorney if you are charged with a drug possession, trafficking offense, or any other crime that could be reduced to a 4th or 5th degree felony.

-If you, or a family member has been been arrested on felony charges in Ohio and want answers to your questions from some of the most successful Columbus Criminal Defense Lawyers, give us a call at 614-545-5010.
+If you or a family member has been arrested on felony charges in Ohio and want answers to your questions from some of the most successful Columbus Criminal Defense Lawyers, give us a call at 614-545-5010.